bouchard/slate/source/includes/_webhooks.md

 }
 ```

+The HTTP POST requests will contain a JSON payload.
+The payload contains
+information about your vote, the organization associated with that vote,
+and the current status of the vote.
+The parts of the payload will be
+different depending on your vote configuration.

 Voter information, such as their postal address, SMS number and email address
 will be included if that information is included in the voter list.